AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 ## 10. User details

-Access the ALA user details platform, such as a total count of users in the system and users by role.
+Access the ALA   <a href="https://auth.ala.org.au/userdetails" target="_blank"> user details </a>  platform, such as a total count of users in the system and users by role.

 For full api documentation see <a href="./openapi/index.html?urls.primaryName=userdetails">Open API specification</a>